 Why?
 The time is right.
 Good progress has been made already in the fight for parity for women and highly proficient L1 / L2 speakers.
 Now is the time to take it one step further and to recognise the great strides being made globally.

 Who?
 We are a group of ELT practitioners interested in the issue of equality at conferences and other professional events.

 The idea was conceived by Fiona Mauchline (Oxford, UK) and Sue Leather (Vancouver, Canada) in summer 2017 and was born in early 2018.

-They are joined in the Founding Team by Higor Cavalcante (São Paulo, Brazil), Henrick Oprea (Brasilia, Brazil), Aleksandra Popovski (Skopje, Macedonia) and Adam Simpson (Istanbul, Turkey) and Elaine Chaves Hodgson (Cambridge, UK).
+They are joined in the team by Henrick Oprea (Brasilia, Brazil), Aleksandra Popovski (Skopje, Macedonia) Adam Simpson (Istanbul, Turkey) and Elaine Chaves Hodgson (Cambridge, UK).

 How?
 EVE will post a calendar of events whose line-ups fit one of the following criteria: gender parity (even number of plenaries) or near parity (odd number of plenaries); highly proficient L1 / L2 speaker parity (even) or near parity (odd); balance both of gender and highly proficient speaker L1 / L2 parity (even) or near parity (odd).
 Organisations are encouraged to contact us with the finalised line-ups for their forthcoming events, if they wish to be considered for inclusion in the calendar. ** For the gender category, we will only be including events not taking place in the UK.
 Any UK events will be referred to The Fair List.

 The organisers of conferences or events who achieve these ratios will then be invited to display one of our three EVE badges (purple , green or Platinum) on their conference page.
 There will also be a link to their event page on the EVE Calendar.